moshelando/gotten_to_the_point/md/biology/chapter6.md

 **Enzyme:** Organic catalyst

 - The enzyme is not consumed by the reaction, remains unchanged, and is reusable.
-- Enzymes are generally protein
+- Enzymes are a type of protein
-- Nomenclature: Generally end with `-ase`
+- Nomenclature: Generally ends with `-ase`
     - Example: “Urease” is an enzyme that catalyzes “urea”

 Components: